solana-foundation/developer-content/CONTRIBUTING.md

 [`contentlayer.config.ts`](/contentlayer.config.ts)

-If any content records contains unsupported or misspelled fields in the frontmatter, Contentlayer will throw an error.
-Preventing misconfigured content from being shipped to production.
+If any content records contains unsupported or misspelled fields in the frontmatter, Contentlayer will throw an error, preventing misconfigured content from being shipped to production.

 ### Default frontmatter fields